Understanding what solar panels are

 Benefits of solar panels

 Solar panels offer a range of compelling environmental and cost benefits.
-If your living situation makes sense and you can afford the upfront costs, going solar might be for you.
+If your living situation makes sense and you can afford the upfront costs, going solar might be right for you.

 Environmental impact